PvrkFvmily/Project-1-Pool-Cleaners-R-Us/README.md

 # Pool Cleaners"R"Us

 Welcome to Pool Cleaners"R"Us where we will turn into a scrubbing block and clean those filty pools.
 Our Super Scrub Block(SSB) is so good that you'll clean the pool with one single sweep.
-But here is the problem, it is so good that you won't stop going foward until you hit a wall.
+But here is the problem, it is so good that you won't stop going forward until you hit a wall.

 Your job is to skillfully hit a wall so that you can clean the whole pool.